These supplements will help you balance testosterone levels by getting the root cause of depletion.

 But how do you know which pill or powder is the real thing?
 Of course, this is when I turn to the combination of modern science and ancient wisdom.
 Two Ayurvedic herbs have recently been exhaustively studied and found, in combination, to significantly boost testosterone levels.
 These herbs are shilajit and Malaysian ginseng—both used for thousands of years in Ayurveda.

-Best Herbs for Testosterone
+The Best Herbs for Balancing Testosterone

 Shilajit is a naturally occurring, mineral-rich botanical with many bioactive components, including fulvic acids.
 It comprises rock humus, rock minerals, and organic substances that have been compressed by layers of rock mixed with marine organisms and microbial metabolites.9